Hiroreco/enreco-archive/recap-data/chapter2/day1/nodes/liz-c2d1.md

 Right as she was regaining her composure after a long slumber—ever since the battle against the corrupted King—Elizabeth suddenly found herself thrown into a place that somewhat resembled a library, where a cat named Fia greeted her and explained the current situation.

-There was a lot to take in, but one detail stood out to Elizabeth more than anything else: she had been brought back in time, to an earlier state of Libestal.
+There was a lot to take in, but one detail stood out to Elizabeth more than anything else: she had been brought back in time to an earlier state of Libestal.
 Her memories were fractured, and she was told she would need to recover them beyond the kingdom’s walls.

 Elizabeth found this peculiar.
 She could still recall everything—her battles, her comrades, the life she once lived.
 But not everyone could say the same.
 When she met Mococo again, the latter didn’t even [recognize her](https://www.youtube.com/live/2toZfafpyW8?si=7Td3cbu0PPDJkx27&t=606).

 After some discussion about the library's mechanics with Kiara and Calli, Elizabeth eventually met with the Princess, who further clarified the current state of things.

 Having had enough of the info dump, Elizabeth’s new journey began.
 Like everyone else, she needed to learn the ropes of this unfamiliar kingdom.
-A lot had changed: the guilds were no more, her Jade Sword master was nowhere to be found, and her former guildmates didn’t even remember her clearly.
+A lot had changed: the guilds were no more, her Jade Sword guildmaster was nowhere to be found, and her former guildmates didn’t even remember her clearly.
 Her status as a knight who once protected the kingdom no longer held any meaning.
 Instead, she was told she had to… get a job.

 [Elizabeth "Smith" Bloodflame](#embed:https://www.youtube.com/live/2toZfafpyW8?si=NAyI0H-VdaVYmt1i&t=1901)

 From a noble knight to working minimum wage—what a downgrade.
 Still, Elizabeth was dutiful, and she took on the challenge.
 After some thought, she chose to become a smith, even crafting a quirky title for herself to match the role.

 But of course, her journey was anything but smooth.
 Just moments after signing up for her job, the red knight—turned smith—ran into a very familiar face she absolutely did *not* want to see: Tam Gandr.
 A big meany.
-Though this time, something felt… different.
+However, this time something felt… different.

 [Hmm, she's not mean](#embed:https://www.youtube.com/live/2toZfafpyW8?si=cub9RWxGvm1oH9sK&t=2105)